kfahn22/julia_kaleidoscope/README.md

 The first row shows the Julia set within the Koch curve rendered with a shader in P5.js for different values of c.
 The code is based on the [Shader Coding: KIFS Fractals explained!](https://www.youtube.com/watch?v=il_Qg9AqQkE) youtube tutorial by the Art of Code.

 The next rows show images generated using the stabilityai/sdxl-turbo image2image model.
-I created a dataset of Julia Set kaleidescope images using this [P5.js sketch](https://editor.p5js.org/kfahn/sketches/vugGJY9Gm) and pushed them to the [Hugging Face hub](https://huggingface.co/datasets/kfahn/kaleidescope).
+I created a dataset of Julia Set kaleidescope images using this [P5.js sketch](https://editor.p5js.org/kfahn/sketches/vugGJY9Gm) and pushed them to the [Hugging Face hub](https://huggingface.co/datasets/kfahn/kaleidescope) using this [notebook](push_kaleidescope_data_to_HF_hub.ipynb).
 You can try out the code with this [notebook](mandelbulb_kaleidescope.ipynb).

 <!-- IMAGE-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->